 Nomination Committee slate

-Ryan practices technology-related business law at McMillan LLP’s Vancouver office.
+Ryan practices technology-related business law at DLA Piper (Canada) LLP’s Vancouver office.
 Ryan has extensive intellectual property and information technology experience combined with a background in corporate matters, including experience in mergers and acquisitions, technology outsourcing, service provisioning, venture capital funding, high-technology employment, licensing and commercial contracting.
-Ryan also advises on protecting trade secrets or other intellectual property, responding to cybersecurity, ransomware or cyber-extortion threats, complying with privacy and other regulatory regimes, and developing internal and external policies, training and compliance programs relating to these topics.
-Ryan leverages this experience in acting as McMillan’s Chief Technology Partner, sitting on its Information Security Governance Committee.
+Ryan also advises on protecting trade secrets or other intellectual property, responding to cybersecurity, ransomware or cyber-extortion threats, complying with privacy and other regulatory regimes, and developing internal and external policies, training and compliance programs relating to these topics

 As a former software and Internet developer, Ryan has a unique insight to emerging technology matters important to today's businesses, such as cybersecurity, blockchain technologies, open source software, cloud computing, and social media.
-Ryan is a frequent speaker and presenter on a wide variety of legal matters including: chairing the Video Game Bar Association’s 2017 Summit North conference; leading a 5-part Continuing Legal Education Series on Law and Technology issues for CLE BC; co-authoring "Internet Law Essentials: Canada's Anti-Spam Law", published by Specialty Technical Publishers; and guest lecturing on Intellectual Property matters at University of British Columbia’s Peter A. Allard School of Law.
-Ryan is also a member of the board of the Vancouver Fireworks Festival Society, who annually produce the Honda Celebration of Light, the world’s largest off-shore pyrotechnics competition.
+Ryan is a frequent speaker and presenter on a wide variety of legal matters including: video game law; employment law; privacy law; and technology matters; and he co-authored "Internet Law Essentials: Canada's Anti-Spam Law", published by Specialty Technical Publishers (first edition 2014, second edition 2017).
+Ryan currently acts as Clinic Adjunct for the Business Law Clinic at University of British Columbia’s Peter A. Allard School of Law, is a member of the board of the Vancouver Fireworks Festival Society, who annually produce the Honda Celebration of Light (the world’s largest off-shore pyrotechnics competition), and is a director of the Video Game Bar Association.

 Nomination Committee slate